 Lorraine Frisina Doetter, University of Bremen

-The extent of state involvement in the field of long-term care (LTC) has changed considerably over time.
+The extent of state involvement in the field of long-term care (LTC) differs between countries and has changed considerably over time.
 The historical inception of public programmes concerned with LTC often was rudimentary, fragmented and focused at the most vulnerable population groups.
 In the last decades, LTC for the old-age population has increasingly become a salient issue in many parts of the world, calling to be politically addressed.
 For instance, many countries in Europe have established (limited) social protection for LTC rather early and experienced different kinds of reforms since the 1990s.
 More recently, countries in the Global South like China or Uruguay are increasingly discussing and introducing public policies for LTC as well.